paulgrym/rick-and-morty-browser/README.md

 # Rick and Morty Browser

-With the use of this app you can browse "Rick and Morty" characters.
+With this application you can browse the characters of the TV series "Rick and Morty" and add them to your favorite characters list.

 Data about characters is taken from an [external API](https://rickandmortyapi.com/).